stasyev/resume/README.md

 -Researched and implemented new methods of processing data using TypeScript

 ### Curu – Web Development Intern September 2018 – December 2018
--Maintained company website with Flask framework -Improved web-app security by implementing 2FA in registration -Enhanced security level during password reset by implementing 2FA -Successfully developed html pages based on designer wireframes -Built a responsive web page using flexbox, html, CSS with preprocessing
+- Maintained company website with Flask framework
+- Improved web-app security by implementing 2FA in registration
+- Enhanced security level during password reset by implementing 2FA
+- Successfully developed html pages based on designer wireframes
+- Built a responsive web page using flexbox, html, CSS with preprocessing

 ### Fidelity Investments – Software Engineering Intern	May 2018 – August 2018
--Generic component pull requests approved to master branch -Implementation has been included on the company website -Created a dashboard using Angular 6 and Bootstrap -Worked with Postman to test API connection
+- Generic component pull requests approved to master branch
+- Implementation has been included on the company website
+- Created a dashboard using Angular 6 and Bootstrap
+- Worked with Postman to test API connection

 ### Fidelity Investments – Technical Intern	May 2017 – August 2017
--Automated repository downloads with Python
+- Automated repository downloads with Python
--Added extra features to an existing product using GO Lang -Set up IT monitoring system
+- Added extra features to an existing product using GO Lang
+- Set up IT monitoring system
--Used Agile methodology and Scrum practices
+- Used Agile methodology and Scrum practices